Join PDI

 Will I get to publish my work?

 Yes!
-All final reports are published on our website and shared with partners, faculty, and the policy community.
-You may also have opportunities to submit your work to policy journals or other publications.
+All final deliverables and reports are posted on our website and shared with partner organizations, faculty, and other interested groups.
+You may also have the opportunity to submit your work to policy journals or other publications.